 Cork Crest: Two towers and a ship in the harbour

-Typical Cork Food: Drisheen (a type of black pudding made from the blood serum of a sheep and cows blood), tripe (a variety of pig oval) and crubeen’s (pigs feet)
+Typical Cork Food: Drisheen (a type of black pudding made from and/or cows blood), tripe (stomach lining - usually of a cow) and crubeen’s (pigs feet)

-Famous Cork Sights: St Finbarre's Cathedral, Shandon, The English Market, Cork Gaol, Blarney Castle
+Famous Cork Sights: St Finbarre's Cathedral, Shandon, The English Market, Elizabeth Fort, Cork Gaol.
+Furhter afield - Kinsale, Cobh and Blarney Castle

 Popular Sports Played in Cork: Hurling, Gaelic Football, Road Bowling and Soccer